mileonamsterdam/mileon-startup-server/Readme.md

     - when finished, .pems will be stored in data/live/DOMAIN/ and will be valid 3months max

 # Setup server
-- to enable ssl, create key&cert(with certbot) and set absolute paths in config.js
+- to enable ssl, create key,ca&cert(with certbot) and set the paths in config.js
-- update the config.js: set allowed origins in allowedOrigins
+- update the config.js: set allowed sites in allowedOrigins
-    - all other origins will be blocked
+    - all other will be blocked
-- make sure ports 1111,2222,3333,4444 can be exposed on your system
+- make sure ports 1111,2222,3333 can be exposed on your system
 - build the Dockerfile
 - start container using docker-compose file